An evolutionary model that satisfies detailed balance: Breeding and mutation

-\paragraph{Concentration parameter and mutation rate.} The concentration parameter ${|\alpha|} = \alpha_1 + \cdots + \alpha_K$ may be viewed as determining a mutation rate that depends on $n$.
-With $n$ balls in the urn, when a new ball is sampled, there is a probability $\frac{|\alpha|}{n+|\alpha|}$ that the ball will be sampled from the collection of `prior' balls, rather than the actual balls in the urn.
-This probability is independent of the colors of $n$ actual balls present: since a new colour may be introduced in this way, we regard this as analogous to a mutation.
+\paragraph{Concentration parameter, mutation rate and Moran models.} The concentration parameter ${|\alpha|} = \alpha_1 + \cdots + \alpha_K$ may be viewed as determining a mutation rate that depends on $n$.
+With $n$ balls in the {sample (thus $n+|\a|$ balls in the urn)} when a new ball is sampled, there is a probability $\frac{|\alpha|}{n+|\alpha|}$ that the ball will be sampled from the collection of `prior' balls, rather than the actual balls in the urn.
+This probability is independent of the colors of the $n$ actual balls present: since a new color may be introduced in this way, we regard this as analogous to a mutation.
 The mutation rate $u$ is

-In our evolutionary processes, one new genome is sampled, and one genome is then discarded at each generation, so that $n$ remains constant.
-To define processes with the same mutation rate and different values of $n$, $\alpha$ must be adjusted to depend on $n$.